Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 ## Running Example: Training NPC Behaviors

-To help ground the material and terminology in this page, we'll first introduce a running example that will be referenced throughout.
+To help explain the material and terminology in this page, we'll use a hypothetical, running example throughout.
 We will explore the problem of training the behavior of a non-playable character (NPC) in a game.
 (An NPC is a game character that is never controlled by a human player and its behavior is pre-defined by the game developer.)
-More specifically, let's assume we're building a multi-player war themed game where the players control the soldiers.
-In this game, we have a single NPC that is the medic, whose goal is to find wounded players and revive them.
+More specifically, let's assume we're building a multi-player, war-themed game in which players control the soldiers.
+In this game, we have a single NPC who serves as a medic, finding and reviving wounded players.
 Lastly, let us assume that there are two teams, each with five players and one NPC medic.

 The behavior of a medic is quite complex.
 It first needs to avoid getting